 Can You Survive Type 1 Diabetes?

 Absolutely, although it brings on some challenges.
-It is important to accept the diagnosis, and educate yourself about the details of various treatment plans.
+It is important to accept the diagnosis and educate yourself about the details of various treatment plans.
 Then, discuss your options such as insulin shots versus insulin pump with your health care provider.
 You can live a normal life.
-For example, you can pursue any career that your desire.
+For example, you can pursue most careers that you desire.
 You can date, get married and have children.

 Other Autoimmune Disorders Associated with Type 1 Diabetes

-A person with Type 1 diabetes is at a high risk of developing other autoimmune disorders.
-These include Hashimoto’s thyroiditis, Graves’ disease, vitamin B12 deficiency, asthma, eczema, rheumatoid arthritis.
-It all depends where the hyped-up immune cells will launch their attack – thyroid, stomach, lungs, skin or joints.
+A person with Type 1 Diabetes is at a high risk of developing other autoimmune disorders.
+These include Hashimoto’s Thyroiditis, Graves’ Disease, Vitamin B12 deficiency, Asthma, Eczema, Rheumatoid Arthritis, etc. It all depends on where the hyped-up immune cells launch their attack – thyroid, stomach, lungs, skin or joints.
 Therefore, it is important to calm down these hyped-up immune cells.